 - A cumulative grade point average of at least 3.0 is required for eligibility.

 - Scholarship recipient may accept other scholarships and grants in conjunction with the Richard Murray Endowed Scholarship.

 - Funds can be used to cover expenses for tuition, books, fees, and/or supplies for the coming academic semester.
 Any expenses of a recipient in excess of the amount deposited must be borne by the student.

-Download the application for fall 2016.
-The application deadline is November 15, 2016.
+Download the application for spring 2018.
+The application deadline is April 10, 2018.
 Late applications will not be accepted.